ivancea/mac-renderer/README.md

 ## Action

-The action works by building your MAC repository and publishing it to GitHub Pages, in a `gh-pages` branch.
-This branch shouldn't be modified, as anything there will be lost on deploy.
+The action works by generating a HTML and PDF version of your MAC and publishing it to GitHub Pages.

 ### Parameters